qiwi/FeatureToggle/README.md

     }
 }
 ```
-4. Create instance of `FeatureManager` using `FeatureManager.Builder` and fetch feature flags:
+4. Create instance of `FeatureManager` using `FeatureManager.Builder`.
+Provide converter, necessary data sources and generated registries.
+Also it is recommended to fetch feature flags immidiately after creation instance of `FeatureManager`:

 ```kotlin
 val featureManager = FeatureManager.Builder(context)